gbozee/beeola.me/content/blog/git-modules-to-the-rescue/index.md

 }
 ```

 By ensuring that a specific git tag was used instead of a particular branch, deployment needed to be an explicit action.
 To get the latest changes from the `ui-lib` codebase, the git tag had to be bumped to a new version.
-This ensures more experimenetation without having to worry about regressions or breaking changes as a result of new commits in either the `ui-lib` or the `shared-lib` codebases.
+This ensures more experimentation without having to worry about regressions or breaking changes as a result of new commits in either the `ui-lib` or the `shared-lib` codebase.

 These changes were made directly on the `master` branch of the `marketing app` codebase so that the `develop` branch remains similar to what it was and the **mono repo** codebase housing all the submodules references commit from the `develop` branches of all the attached sub_modules

-An intemeditate branch `staging` was created, to get the changes on the `develop` branch to the `master` branch, while also ensuring that the `dependencies` in the `master` branch never crept over to the `develop` branch and vice versa.
+An intermediate branch `staging` was created, to get the changes on the `develop` branch to the `master` branch, while also ensuring that the `dependencies` in the `master` branch never crept over to the `develop` branch and vice versa.

 ## The Result
 The following were benefits gotten as a result of the solution above.